vercel/ai-chatbot/N8N_DUPLICATE_MESSAGE_INVESTIGATION.md

 ## 1. Observed Bug

+The N8N-based assistant exhibits incorrect behavior, particularly from the second user message onwards in a conversation thread:

-The N8N-based assistant occasionally processes the user's *previous* message in a conversation thread instead of the *current* (latest) message.
-This results in the N8N assistant seemingly repeating its response to an earlier query.
+*   **Symptom 1: Responding to Previous Message**: The N8N assistant processes and responds to the user's *previous* message instead of the *current* (latest) one.
+*   **Symptom 2: Duplicate N8N Webhook Pings & Incorrect Response**:
+    *   When the **first user message** is sent in a new thread, the N8N webhook receives one ping with this message, and N8N responds correctly.
+    *   When the **second user message** is sent in the same thread, the N8N webhook receives **two distinct pings**:
+        1. A ping containing the *first user message* (a duplicate).
+        2. A ping containing the *second (current) user message*.
+    *   N8N then processes and responds *only to the first ping (the duplicate first message)*.
+The actual second message is effectively ignored by N8N, or its response is superseded.
+    *   This pattern is consistently observed across N8N logs, Vercel server logs (showing multiple calls to `/api/chat` or multiple N8N trigger events), and browser behavior.

 ## 2. Key Findings from Server-Side Analysis